Skip to Content

 Continuously stir and cook over low-medium fire for 2 minutes.

-Increase heat to medium and add in the onion wedges, capsicums(substitute with bell peppers) and tomato wedges.
+Increase the heat to medium and add in the onion wedges, capsicums(substitute with bell peppers) and tomato wedges.

 Toss and cook them for 2 minutes( add a tablespoon of oil if you find the onions or capsicums sticking to the bottom of the pan).